RadwanH/my-page-0.2/README.md

 # my-page-0.2
-This is a practice repository for my html and css skills
+This is a simple page where I practiced some HTML & CSS.